Graffiti as art in order-conscious Singapore

 But the perception in the city-state that graffiti is nothing more than vandalism by wayward youth is changing, thanks in part to art festivals like the one at the industrial estate, part of the Voilah!
 French Festival Singapore.

-"There is still a sense of graffiti as anti-social behaviour, but when people see it in a gallery, it becomes an artistic endeavour," said Howard Rutkowski who helped organise the event and exhibited 72 pieces of graffiti art on canvas at a gallery in the estate.
+"There is still a sense of graffiti as anti-social behavior, but when people see it in a gallery, it becomes an artistic endeavor," said Howard Rutkowski who helped organize the event and exhibited 72 pieces of graffiti art on canvas at a gallery in the estate.

 Even among aficionados, though, the purpose of the art form is open to debate.